 One of our best selling products was the No.20 Leather Card Holder.
 Now you can make your own in about 30 minutes.
 Watch the video below to learn how to make a card holder.

 Choose the leather you want your card holder to be made of.
 Most likely you have a Tandy Leather Factory in your area.
 That's a good place to start.
-But if you're not sure how to pick out leather, Read my article How to choose the BEST leather for your project.
+But if you're not sure how to pick out leather, Read my article How to Choose the Best Type of Leather for your project.
 For this card holder, pick something that is around 3-5 oz in weight.
 Anything thinner than that will be too flimsy.

 Make a pattern on Posterboard or illustrator and then print it (preferably on a thick card stock), then cut it out.
 Next, carefully trace the pattern onto your leather (we use a scratch awl), including the stitching holes.
 Make sure you're tracing it onto a good part of the hide.
 You don't want to do it TOO close the edges of the hide because it's usually really thin and low grain.
 We always avoid scars and brands.
 YOU might want that, but we choose not to include scars and brands for the products we sell.